Schwartz-Lab-NU/arborStats/README.md

 # arborstats

-A command-line tool that automatically downloads the mesh of an EyeWire II neuron as `.obj` with [CaveClient/CloudVolume](https://github.com/seung-lab/cloud-volume), skeletonizes it as an `.swc` with [skeliner](https://github.com/berenslab/skeliner), flattens it with [pywarper](https://github.com/berenslab/pywarper) and computes arbor Stats using all all these information.
+A command-line tool that automatically downloads the mesh of an EyeWire II neuron as `.obj` with [CaveClient/CloudVolume](https://github.com/seung-lab/cloud-volume), skeletonizes it as an `.swc` with [skeliner](https://github.com/berenslab/skeliner), flattens it with [pywarper](https://github.com/berenslab/pywarper) and computes arbor Stats using all these information.

 > __NOTE__
 >